InsightSoftwareConsortium/ITK-Wasm/doc/content/examples/umd.md

-title: Use the itk.js UMD module from a HTML script tag
+title: Use the itk-wasm UMD module from a HTML script tag
 ---

 <div class="glitch-embed-wrap" style="height: 420px; width: 100%; padding-bottom: 25px;">